Former US President Calvin Coolidge enjoyed "buzzing for his bodyguards and then hiding under his desk as they frantically searched for him."

 4. While penniless and dying, Ulysses S Grant wrote a book of memoirs so his wife could live off of the royalties.
 Mark Twain heard the best royalty offer was 10% and immediately offered Grant 75%.
 Grant's book, was a critical and commercial success giving his wife about $450,000 in royalties.

-5. A Russian MIG Pilot defected during the cold war along with his aircraft.
+5. A Russian MIG Pilot named Viktor Belenko defected to USA during the cold war along with his aircraft.
 When he arrived in the USA he was convinced the CIA had specially stocked the grocery stores he went to because he couldn't believe the vast array of products for sale.

 A suicide bomber planning on detonating in Moscow at New Year's Eve used her phone as the trigger.
 When her mobile phone company sent her a spam message, the bomb detonated, killing only herself.